karthikyerrakota/Generative-AI/README.md

 **Folder Structure**:

 **AI Agents/**
-Contains materials and code pertaining to AI agent development.
+Contains materials and code pertaining to AI agent developmen.

 This also contains Notebook for creating an agent from scratch. i.e., logic to create an agent.